Morning news brief

 (SOUNDBITE OF MUSIC)

-SHERLOCK: Thank you very much.
-Transcript provided by NPR, Copyright NPR.
+QURAISHI: Thank you, A. Transcript provided by NPR, Copyright NPR.